jtackaberry/rtk/doc/tutorial.md

 ## Debugging Layouts

 Sometimes it's not clear why widgets are being positioned the way they are.
-To help with the process of debugging and reasoning about the layout process, all widgets have a @{rtk.Widget.debug|debug} attribute that, when set to true, will paint the boundaries showing their content box and overall box (which includes padding).
+To help with debugging and reasoning about the layout process, all widgets have a
+@{rtk.Widget.debug|debug} attribute that, when set to true, will paint the boundaries showing their content boundary and overall box (which includes padding).

 Perhaps more usefully, though, the global `rtk.debug` flag enables dynamic inspection by hovering the mouse over the widget.
-Out of the box, this can be toggled by pressing F12 inside the `rtk.Window`, creating a kind of poor man's version of debug tools you might find in your browser.
+Out of the box, this can be toggled by pressing F12 inside the `rtk.Window`, creating a kind of poor man's version of debug tools you might find in your web browser.

 ![](../img/layout-debug.gif)